 Brookfield Farm is pleased to bring you Stillaguamish River Wildflower Honey from Northwest Queens, Arlington Washington

-The Stillaguamish River Wildflower Raw Honey from Mark Adams’ bees (NorthwestQueens, Arlington) carries the delicate flavors from the nectar of blackberries, clover, and the myriad of wildflowers that thrive in these upriver meadows.
+The Stillaguamish River Wildflower Raw Honey from Mark Adams’ bees (NorthwestQueens, Arlington) combines the bold flavor of Japanese Knot Weed with the delicate flavors from the nectar of blackberries, clover, and the myriad of wildflowers that thrive in these upriver meadows.